 Affirming Care for People of Color

 Being a member of a community that is racialized and politicized can be exhausting and stressful.
 This can show up as stomach or back pains, headaches, isolation, crying, anger, so many ways.
-People of Color have been misused, abused and marginalized by most sectors in the US including the medical sector.
-Ideally this would be acknowledged fully and truth and reconciliation would be open and transparent.
-Unfortunately we are not there.
+People of Color have been misused, abused, and marginalized by most sectors in the US including the medical sector.
+Ideally, this would be acknowledged fully and truth and reconciliation would be open and transparent.
+Unfortunately, we are not there.

 Of course racism including not limited to minority stress, stereotype threat, dealing with model minority standards; is not the only thing people of color have to have to handle.
 Many diagnoses have shown significant differences in the expression of mental health diagnoses to a variety of communities.
 (Cross-Cultural Aspects of Anxiety, 2014; Black people & Depression, 2018; Asian, Latino communities & Anxiety, 2011; Ethnic Differences after Hurricane Andrew, 2002 ).
 It is critical to acknowledge and apply this information in the therapeutic space.
 Below are some great resources.
 It is critical to find a therapist that you trust and connect with.
-I welcome you to also reach out and connect.
+We welcome you to also reach out and connect.